sematext/sematext-agent-java/docs/add-new-integration.md

 ## Adding a New Agent Integration
 Adding a new integration that collects data from one of the available sources is easy and involves no coding.
-To add a new integration only a set of configuration (YML) files are needed.
+To add a new integration only a set of configuration YAML files are needed.
 These config files specify the data source, as well as individual metrics to collect.
 The steps to add and verify a new Sematext App Agent integration are as follows:

 1. Make sure you have the latest version of Sematext App Agent installed in your system.
 There are two ways to install